Jesus is the Messiah (John 1:41)

 Ever since Jesus made His first public appearance, He had been trying to reach the nation of Israel.
 He was their Messiah and He did everything He could do to convince them of that truth.
-His miracles, His teachings, His compassion, and His power were all clear evidences that the Messiah prophesied in the Old Testament had appeared.
+His miracles, His teachings, His compassion, and His power were all clear evidence that the Messiah prophesied in the Old Testament had appeared.
 Yet, when Israel saw Jesus, they refused to accept Him as their Messiah, their Lord or their Saviour.
 Jesus was rejected by the religious leaders in Israel (Mark 8:11).
-He was rejected by the nation as a whole (Mark 6:3).
-He was even judged to be a mad man by His Own family (Mark 3:21).
-This total rejection is summed up by the Apostle John when he said, “He came unto his own, and his own received him not” (John 1:11).
+He was rejected by the nation as a whole, Mark 6:3.
+He was even judged to be a mad man by His Own family, (Mark 3:21).
+This total rejection is summed up by the Apostle John when he said, “He came unto his own, and his own received him not,” John 1:11.

-Even as Jesus was attempting to reach Israel, He was also trying to teach His disciples.
-Jesus spent many months teaching them, displaying His power and revealing His identity to His men in powerful ways.
-For the longest time, they were blind to His identity.
-Even though they saw Jesus heal the sick, cast out demons, control the forces of nature, multiply bread and fish and raise the dead, they still could not grasp just Who Jesus was.
-Andrew followed Jesus without hesitation (John 1:37) and he immediately proceeded to introduce others to Christ (John 1:40-42).
+Even as Jesus was attempting to reach Israel, He was trying to teach His disciples.
+Jesus spent many months teaching them, displaying His power, and revealing His identity to His men in powerful ways.
+For the longest time they were blind to His identity.
+Even though they saw Jesus heal the sick, cast out demons, control the forces of nature, multiply bread and fish, and raise the dead, they still could not grasp just Who Jesus was.
+Andrew followed Jesus without hesitation (John 1:37), and he immediately proceeded to introduce others to Christ (John 1:40-42).
 Andrew had met Jesus personally, and Jesus had met the crying need of his heart.
-Andrew could not contain the peace and joy, he just had to tell his loved ones immediately.
-He wanted them also to experience the love and joy and peace of Jesus.
+Andrew could not contain the peace and joy; he just had to tell his loved ones immediately.
+He wanted them also to experience the love, joy, and peace of Jesus.
 Andrew is still valuable to the Lord.
 Andrew's first concern was his brother Peter.
 The scene was striking.
-Immediately, after seeing Jesus for himself, Andrew rushed to find his own brother, Simon.
-Andrew was a great witness, a great personal worker for the Lord.
+Immediately after seeing Jesus for himself, Andrew rushed to find his own brother, Simon.
+Andrew was a great witness and a great personal worker for the Lord.
 He was always seen bringing someone to Jesus (John 6:8; 12:22).
 You do not have to be out in front to be valuable to the Lord.
 Andrew is the man we find introducing others to the Lord Jesus Christ.
 This should be the pattern adopted by all who follow Christ.

 This passage shows how Jesus looks at men.
 Jesus "beheld" Simon.
-The word "beheld" means a "concentrated, intent gaze that reads a man's heart."
+The word "beheld" means a "concentrated, intent gaze that reads a man's heart”.
 God knows us and what is in our hearts.
-Jesus not only sees a man as he is, but also what he will become and what is his potential.
+Jesus not only sees a man as he is, but also what he will become and what his potential is.
 The Lord Jesus Christ not only sees the actualities in a man, but also the possibilities.
 In the person of Peter, the Lord saw a fisherman and a rock in the early church.
 Christ not only sees what we are, but what we can be.

 PRAYER: Father in Heaven, thank You for loving me and accepting me in Christ.
 Help me to live for You and to share Your message of salvation with others.
 In Jesus name, AMEN!